parenthesin/microservice-boilerplate-malli/README.md

-# microservice-boilerplate
+# microservice-boilerplate-malli
-Clojure Microservice Boilerplate: Components, Reitit, Pedestal, Malli, Postgresql and Tests
+Clojure Microservice Boilerplate: Components, Reitit, Pedestal, Malli, Postgresql and Tests.

+Based on [this](https://github.com/parenthesin/microservice-boilerplate) template, the work here tries to show what need to be refactored to move from Schema to Malli without loosing some key features like "typing", schema definition, coercion, generative testing and more.

 ## About this example
 This source is a combination of two namespaces